9/27/25

 How Fiction Creates Safe Spaces for Emotional Processing?

 Fiction creates safe spaces for us to deal with emotions.
-Through stories, we can experience and understand different feelings in a safe way.
+Through stories, we can experience and understand different feelings from the characters in the story.
 This is especially helpful for those with anxiety or depression, as it lets them face and process their emotions in a healthy manner.

 • Provides a healthy escape from reality